IMO-grand-challenge/IMO-grand-challenge.github.io/README.md

 *Challenge*.
 The grand challenge is to develop an AI that earns enough points in the F2F version of the IMO (described above) that, if it were a human competitor, it would have earned a Gold medal.

 Note: this is only a preliminary proposal for the rules.
-We are actively discussing them [here](https://leanprover.zulipchat.com/#narrow/stream/208328-IMO-grand-challenge).
+To get involved in the discussion, please join our [Zulip channel](https://leanprover.zulipchat.com/#narrow/stream/208328-IMO-grand-challenge).

 ### People